Shubbak/nvim-setup/README.md

 + Check whether the two fonts `MesloLGM Nerd Font Mono` and `Kawkab Mono` are correctly installed.
 + Check whether nvim can access python3 with `:checkhealth provider.python`
 + Recommended to install latexmk (included in Linux script)
++ Sometimes neovide just doesn't want to.
+In that case ask ChatGPT :)